 Who is an Official Translator?

-Almost eight billion people live in the world today and can you guess how many of them know another language besides their mother tongue?
+Almost eight billion people live in the world.
+Can you guess how many of them know another language besides their mother tongue?
 We can talk about billions again.
 There is a common sense that claims if you understand a language also you can translate it which is undeniably wrong.
-Primarily, translation requires the sense of approaching the translation with highly developed grammatical and linguistic expertise and also proficiency in both language’s cultures.
+Primarily, translation requires the sense of approaching the translation with highly developed grammatical and linguistic expertise as well as proficiency in both languages’ cultures.
 Just like its name, an official translation is necessitated by official organizations to distinguish the professional translation in important legal matters.
 Official translators are the people who have scored successfully on the test provided by the competent authorities and fulfilled the expected educational standards while also specializing in a field of choice.
 After these processes, translators assume the title of official language translator given by judicial authorities.
 Their special stamp and legal signature allow them to translate the documents that are meant to be used in formal and legal matters.
+This stamp certifies that a linguist is officially a documents translator and can serve customers who need translation services and official translations.

 Types of Official Translation